marmelab/react-admin/docs/Tutorial.md

 React-admin was built with customization in mind.
 You can replace any react-admin component with a component of your own, for instance to display a custom list layout, or a different edit form for a given resource.

-Now that you've completed the tutorial, continue reading the [react-admin documentation](https://marmelab.com/react-admin/Readme.html), and read the [Material UI components documentation](https://material-ui.com/).
+Now that you've completed the tutorial, continue reading the [react-admin documentation](https://marmelab.com/react-admin/Readme.html), and read the [MUI  components documentation](https://mui.com/).